Service Projects at St. Dom's

 St. Dom's believes an important part of our success and our students' success is through service projects.
 A requisite for all students to graduate is to participate in one or more service projects.
 Below is a list of all service projects taking place at St. Dom's!

 Key Club is a service organization for students to volunteer in the school and around the community.
-Key Club will sponsors a “Date Night” at the Auburn Campus each fall.
+Key Club will sponsor a “Date Night” at the Auburn Campus each fall.
 Parents are encouraged to drop their child(ren) off and go out for a date or take care of early Christmas shopping.
 Key Club only asks for a donation of three canned goods per child.
 All donations will support the Key Club’s Thanksgiving Food Drive.

 Coats for Kids Campaign